- General Instructions

 Tax matters partner.

-The tax matters partner (TMP) (as defined in section 6231(a)(7)) is authorized to perform various acts on behalf of the partnership.
+For partnership tax years ending prior to January 1, 2018, the tax matters partner (TMP) is authorized to perform various acts on behalf of the partnership.
 The following are examples of acts the TMP cannot delegate to the representative:

-Binding nonnotice partners to a settlement agreement under section 6224 and, under certain circumstances, binding all partners to a settlement agreement under Tax Court Rule 248, and
+Binding nonnotice partners to a settlement agreement under section 6224 (as in effect on December 31, 2017, prior to repeal) and, under certain circumstances, binding all partners to a settlement agreement under Tax Court Rule 248; and

 Filing a request for administrative adjustment on behalf of the partnership under section 6227.